Rowan1224/IAM/README.md

  ### Data Pre-Processing

   Download the IAM dataset.
-It is expected that the archive contains a folder with all line images and a .txt file containing ground truths.
+It is expected the dataset consist of a folder with all line images and a .txt file containing respective ground truths.
   Run the dataset.py file from the main project folder.
 Try ``` python3 dataset.py -h ``` to know more about arguments
   ```
   python3 dataset.py
   -i [raw input image directory]
   -o [desired output image directory]
-  -l [file location for the label file]
+  -l [file location for the label/ground truth file]

   ```
   This code should create three folders: train, test, and valid containing line images.
 A pickle will also be created to store the ground truth transcriptions.